All Episodes

 Look at me.

-Despite our crossovers to the extent they happened, her electoral chances with pledge delegates got worse on to despite that.
+Despite our crossovers to the extent they happened, her electoral chances with pledge delegates got worse until despite that, all of this chaos has sprung up.

 All of these attacks back and forth.

-And now all of a sudden I'm qualified to be on the bottom of the ticket.
+And now all of a sudden I'm qualified to be on the bottom of the ticket?

-This is a folks, this is dream come true.
+This is, folks, this is a dream come true.

 I will guarantee you that had there not been the Republican crossovers, there wouldn't be as much chaos.

-There wouldn't be, we've caused it, we've created it.
+There wouldn't be, we've caused it.

 And of course the Democrats don't like it.

-But you know they're back there salivating, and they're licking their lips, they're licking their chops, they're rubbing their hands together with glee at how they have been able to select our nominee.
+But you know, they're back there salivating, and they're licking their lips, they're licking their chops, they're rubbing their hands together with glee at how they have been able to select our nominee.

-And they love the fact that Senator McCain's having trouble unifying the party, and they love the fact that Senator McCain's gonna have to reach out to Democrats.
+And they love the fact that Senator McCain's having trouble unifying the party, and they love the fact that Senator McCain is going to have to reach out to Democrats, he thinks, to win the uh, the win the election, to win the presidency.

-We've already finished two of them.
+You believe it, we've already finished two of them.

-Well, there's one more to go.
+Well, there's one more to go, it's gonna be jam-packed.